 Addressing substance abuse in the workplace is critical for maintaining a safe and productive environment.
 Substance abuse can lead to significant disruptions, including decreased productivity, increased absenteeism, and heightened risk of accidents.
 To mitigate these issues, organizations must develop robust substance abuse policies that encompass substance screening and access to rehabilitation programs.

 Effective substance abuse policies should clearly define prohibited behaviors and outline the consequences for violations.
 Implementing regular substance screening can help identify employees who may be struggling with addiction before their performance is adversely affected.
-Furthermore, providing access to rehabilitation programs demonstrates an organization's commitment to employee well-being while fostering a supportive workplace culture.
+Providing access to rehabilitation programs demonstrates an organization’s commitment to employee well-being while fostering a supportive workplace culture.

 The following table summarizes key components of substance abuse policies: